 But effective goal setting certainly can.

 That said, some people favor achievement goals over habit goals, some favor the reverse.
 I’ll weigh in with my own preference later on.
 But first, I should probably explain the two.

-*Note: When you’re ready to (finally) achieve your goals, enroll in my goal success program.
+*Note: When you’re ready to (finally) achieve your goals, enroll in my goal success course.
 It’s a must!